 Once an incident is reported, the alleged victim is not obligated to file a grievance with the University or a criminal charge with law enforcement.
 A confidential advisor, Title IX Coordinator, or student advocate will explain all options to the alleged victim with the goal of ending the sexual violence and harassment, preventing its recurrence, and addressing the effects.
 Please see University Obligations below for more information regarding accommodations.

 NSU has policy and procedure set in place to fairly and quickly address sexual misconduct.
 Persons found responsible for sexual misconduct may receive sanctions ranging from expulsion to an educational alternative determined on a case-by-case basis.
 Additionally, the incident may be investigated and adjudicated by the University and local law enforcement simultaneously.
-For details regarding informal and formal resolutions, investigations, disciplinary actions, and appeals, please see the 2017-18 NSU Sex Discrimination & Sexual Misconduct and Code of Conduct.
+For details regarding informal and formal resolutions, investigations, disciplinary actions, and appeals, please see the current version of the NSU Student Handbook.

 How am I protected if I report or act as a witness?